 One last testimonial:

 “I am a middle aged male and suffer from headaches all of my life!
 I always get the pain over my forehead.
 During the last couple of years, they got worse; I cannot drink alcohol anymore.
 When I go out to eat, I do not order a drink; people must think I was a former alcoholic!
-After reading about the ice cream and the brain freeze stories on the People’s Pharmacy, I developed two solutions of my own, as follows:
+After reading about the ice cream and the brain freeze against migraines on the People’s Pharmacy, I developed two solutions of my own, as follows:

 “1.
 Ice Cold Shower – when I have a bad headache, I take an ice cold shower!
 I first take a quick shower at around 75 degrees ( 1 setting above the coldest) to cool off my entire body (Tip: start the shower when you are in the shower stall).
 Then, I lower the temperature to the coldest setting and put the shower on the back of my head and neck (1 minute total); I alternate and put the shower on the top of my head (2 minutes total).
 I do this for a total of 3 minutes.
 My headache goes away within an half hour.